-Further, in response to OMB and Congress' request for smaller, more regular appropriations for interconnection, CPB seeks to move to an annual, smaller, separate appropriation for interconnection beginning in FY 2019.
+Further, in response to OMB and Congress' request for smaller, more regular appropriations for interconnection, CPB has begun its move to an annual, smaller, separate appropriation for interconnection.
 CPB has worked closely with PBS and NPR on project cash flow modeling to determine the minimum amount needed annually to support the interconnection systems.
-Assuming that Congress continues to support the build out of the interconnection system by providing CPB with \$50 million in FY 2017 and \$55 million in FY 2018, the public broadcasting interconnection system will require \$20 million annually to remain operational and current.
-The \$20 million reoccurring request includes the costs needed to transition in the future to a joint television-radio interconnection system.
+Our FY 2019 request reflects these annual minimum expenses and allows for CPB to invest in technologies and services that advance the public media system and benefit the American people.
+Non-interconnection related investments in the system will be done in consultation with the national organizations and system representatives from local stations.

-Background
+Interconnection Background